sagemath/sagewiki_to_gh-2022-10-10/days25.5.md

   * Graphs mini-demo : [[attachment:SageDays25.5-Graphs.sws]]
   * Sage + Latex demo : [[attachment:devoir.tex]] + sagetex = [[attachment:devoir.pdf]]
   * Some [[/../animate|animations]] done with Sage
-  * [[/../interact|Examples of interact]].
-You can also consult "interact?" which contains lot of examples.
+  * [[/../interact|Many examples of interact]] are available on the Sage Wiki.
+You can also consult "interact?" directly in sage which contains lot of examples.
   * Documentation for Words Library : http://www.sagemath.org/doc/reference/combinat/words.html

 == Teaching with Sage ==